A Guide To Crafting Your Brand Voice

 BRAIN FOOD šŸ§

-Every week we highlight tools we actually use inside of our business and give them an honest review.
-Today we are highlighting Sidebar - a leadership program I use to accelerate my growth as a CEO.
+Every week, we highlight tools we like and those we actually use inside our business and give them an honest review.
+Today, we are highlighting Hyperbound*—the AI sales coach to help you quickly evolve and reinforce your playbooks as you scale.

 Apollo: We use Apollo to automate a large part of our 1.2M weekly outbound emails.